Liz-nor/liz-nor/README.md

 My name is Lise (also know as Liz to my friends around the world🌍) and I am a Frontend developer student.

-- 🔭 I’m currently working on getting through my Portfolio to showcase my previous projects.
+- 🔭 I’m currently working on my last year of Frontend development.
 - 🌱 I’m currently learning JavaScript
 - 🤔 I’m looking for an opportunity to develop technology that helps the elderly and people with dementia live at home for longer.
 - 💬 Ask me about anything but dont always excpect a straight answer🤭